huangning211/USMD-and-UDLM/README.md

 - **Number of instances**：56,378
 - **Data partitioning**：7:2:1（train/val/test）
 - **Resolution**：Multi-scale (training is uniformly 640×640)
-- The USMD sample data is located in the `/sample/USMD` directory.
+- The USMD sample data is located in the directory: `/sample/USMD`
 ---

 ### 2.2 UDLM Dataset